sanfinity-Iot/openremote/User-Guide:-Create-Rules.md

 # Java script rules

-t.b.d.
+-

 # JSON rules

-The JSON rules object model is intended for application users, to create workflow rules, using a front-end UI.
-It works with the or-rules UI component which handles the connection between front-end and the JSOn rules.
+The JSON rules object model is intended for application users, to create event based workflow rules, using a front-end UI.
+It works with the or-rules UI component which handles the connection between front-end and the JSON rules.
 An example of the JSON rules working with the front-end is part of the [Demo Smart Building](https://github.com/openremote/openremote/wiki/Demo-Smart-Building) and [Demo Smart City](https://github.com/openremote/openremote/wiki/Demo-Smart-City).

 # Flow rules

 The Flow rules model is intended for application users which want to link attributes together, using a conversion.
-Its main purpose is
+Its main purpose is to allow linking of attributes (eg. a KNX switch with a Velbus light) or processing of attributes to create new 'virtual' attributes (eg. The energy consumption is the sum of three individual sub-meters).
+The Flow editor front end UI is currently a separate project, which needs to be installed.

 # See Also